 We have accepted an invitation from the U.S. Department of Energy and have started the due diligence process toward securing an ATVM loan.
-Established in 2007, ATVM supports the development of fuel-efficient, advanced technology vehicles in the United States.
-The program provides loans to automotive or component manufactures for establishing manufacturing facilities in the United States that produce fuel-efficient vehicles.
+Established in 2007, ATVM supports the development of fuelefficient, advanced technology vehicles in the United States.
+The program provides loans to automotive or component manufacturers for establishing manufacturing facilities in the United States that produce fuelefficient vehicles.
 There can be no assurance this loan will be available to us and, if made available, what the terms, collateral requirements and timing for any funding would be.
 We have been informed that an ATVM loan would likely be secured by a first priority lien on our assets.
 In the near term, we do not believe that we would be able to satisfy the conditions to obtain an ATVM loan, including the requirement to demonstrate our viability as a company.

 We operate in an industry that is subject to extensive vehicle safety and testing and environmental regulations, some of which evolve over time as new technologies are introduced to the market.
 Government regulations regarding the manufacture, sale and implementation of products and systems similar to our electric vehicles are subject to future change.
 We cannot predict what effect, if any, such changes will have upon our business.
 Violations of these regulations may result in substantial civil and criminal fines, penalties and/or orders to cease the operations in violation or to conduct or pay for corrective work.
-In some instances, violations may also result in the suspension or revocation of permits and licenses.
-In addition to the domestic regulations and standards discussed below, we expect to comply with Canadian standards and believe these standards are substantially similar to the domestic standards.
+In some instances, violations and standards discussed below, we expect to comply with Canadian standards and believe these standards are substantially similar to the domestic standards.
 Based on our initial business plan, we do not expect to be subject to regulatory requirements outside of the U.S. and Canada.